PRInTS: Reward Modeling for Long-Horizon Information Seeking: Process Reward via Information Gain Score and Trajectory Summarization

-where $\operatorname{sign}(x)\!=\! $ , $k\!\in\!\{+,\;-\}$ indicates the winning or losing sample, $y^{+}=1$ and $y^{-}=-1$ for comparison direction, $\bar{k}$ denotes its counterpart, $N$ is the number of rollouts, and $\hat{g}_{j}^{\bar{k}}$ is the predicted score of $j$-th rollout from the counterpart.
+where $\operatorname{sgn}(x)\!=\! $ , $k\!\in\!\{+,\;-\}$ indicates the winning or losing sample, $y^{+}=1$ and $y^{-}=-1$ for comparison direction, $\bar{k}$ denotes its counterpart, $N$ is the number of rollouts, and $\hat{g}_{j}^{\bar{k}}$ is the predicted score of $j$-th rollout from the counterpart.
 For simplicity, we omit rollout- and step-level indices, which do not affect the underlying formulation of the scores.
 The comparison reward ensures \ours learns to distinguish better from worse reasoning paths, while the score reward provides fine-grained feedback on estimation accuracy.
-Finally, we combine the two rewards into a single scalar per rollout with an adaptive weight based on the ground-truth score margin:
+Finally, we combine the two rewards into a single scalar per rollout with an adaptive weight:

 where $w$ is the comparison reward weight set for each pair.
-This adaptive weighting addresses noise in the automatically annotated preference pairs.
-Pairs with large score margins between winning and losing samples $(g^{+}-g^{-})$ are more reliably ranked and receive higher comparison weights, while pairs with small margins receive lower weights, as they may reflect annotation noise rather than true preference~\citep{Prasad2024selfconsistency}.
-This weighting scheme amplifies strong preference signals while mitigating the impact of noisy annotations.
-The combined reward thus encourages \ours both to estimate absolute scores accurately and to learn robust preferences in information-seeking trajectories.
+This adaptive weighting scheme addresses noise in the automatically annotated pairs.
+Pairs with large score margins $(g^{+}-g^{-})$ are more reliably ranked and receive higher weights, while pairs with small margins receive lower weights, as they may reflect annotation noise rather than true preference~\citep{Prasad2024selfconsistency}.
+The combined reward thus encourages \ours to estimate absolute scores accurately and to learn robust preferences in information-seeking trajectories.
+The illustration of reward computation is shown in~\Cref{fig:reward_compute}.